South Africa vs Tanzania Safari

 Self Drive or Guided Safari?

-Self-driving through national parks and game reserves allow for greater autonomy and flexibility, but require extensive planning, navigation skills, and awareness of safety concerns, particularly in remote areas where assistance may be limited.
+Self-driving through national parks and game reserves allows for greater autonomy and flexibility, but requires extensive planning, navigation skills, and awareness of safety concerns, particularly in remote areas where assistance may be limited.

-However, some drawbacks include the higher cost associated with guided tours and sometimes limited flexibility in itinerary and schedules.
+However, some drawbacks include the higher cost associated with guided tours and sometimes limited flexibility in itineraries and schedules.

 I personally believe that a guided safari tour in either country is the way to go.
 I can assist in planning a trip tailored to your preferences and requirements.